lonzodelorana/TheEnemyWithin/RoughNightAtTheThreeFeathers/npcs.md

 Warmed themselves by the fire
 From Nuln by road

-Overheard - If this war with the Jade Scepter....
+Overheard - If this war with the Jade Sceptre....

 Tenants of Verena